yangzhenlong1993/book-management-system/README.md

 ![Screenshot 2023-04-11 154427](https://user-images.githubusercontent.com/54578367/231208813-1b280878-ba86-48f8-99d7-3b52c521b531.png)

 ## How to access?
 The project is now running on the AWS EC2.
+You can access the website with the address http://3.91.43.50/.
 You can login with the super admin. the username is admin, the password is 123456.

 ## TODO
 1. user info page